narottamaswal/SafeMedia.AI-A-new-social-media-app/README.md

 # Social-Media-App-with-AI
+## A new safe, and cross-platform social media application

 A new and safe social media that uses machine learning and deep learning to detect fake profiles.

 This project is about creating a more secure social media application for the users.
 The project is aimed to reduce the distance between users and bring them closer with help of technology in a more secure manner.
 This application will not only help users to connect to other peoples across the world but also reduce cybercrime by providing users with a safer social media experience.